k1LoW/ndiag/docs/tutorial.md

 $ ndiag doc -c ndiag.yml --rm-dist
 ```

-( After STEP2, execute the same command to generate the document. )
+( After STEP2, execute `ndiag doc` command to generate the document. )

 ### Output of this step: